We are currently not hosting visitors to our summit or base facilities.

 The Gemini telescopes have a suite of 4 optical and infrared, imagers and spectrographs, mounted on the back of the telescopes at the same time (as well as the acquisition and guidance instruments).
 This means that switching from one instrument to another takes a matter of minutes to complete before being capable of taking data on the next science target.

-The Gemini North telescope is one of 13 telescopes (currently) near the summit (or in the summit area) of Maunakea, which is considered sacred by a portion of the native Hawaiian community.
+The Gemini North telescope is one of several telescopes near the summit (or in the summit area) of Maunakea, which is considered spiritual by a portion of the native Hawaiian community.

 Gemini is also unique among other 8-10 meter class observatories in that the telescopes can be (and usually are in the case of Gemini North) operated fully remotely from our base facilities.